 Future scenarios becoming reality

 Robotics, machine learning and Artificial Intelligence (AI) are examples of scientific applications that are being developed at a rapid pace.
-And those, like reality, can overtake the premise of an SF novel.
-The science in some SF novels are, at some point, no longer futuristic or imaginary.
+And those, like reality, can overtake the premise of a Science Fiction (SF) novel.
+The scientific concepts in some SF novels are, at some point, no longer futuristic or imaginary.
 What the authors have speculated about has happened, on the ground, in practical terms.
 SF authors who base their novels on traditional elements of SF, such as outer space travel, robots, parts of the world turning into uninhabitable areas, human augmentation through machines, internet communication and so on, stand a good chance of their creative concepts being subsumed by future events within their lifetimes.

 Hard Science Fiction